AlexaH88/horizon-gamepedia/README.md

 - __Hero Images__

-  - Each page has its own hero image to immediately immerse the user into the breath-taking world of the Horizon games.
-Whether it be existing fans of the games or newcomers coming to learn more about the world of Horizon.
+  - Each page has its own hero image to immediately immerse the user into the breath-taking world of the Horizon games - whether it be existing fans of the games or newcomers coming to learn more about the world of Horizon.
     - About The Games Hero Image:
     ![About The Games Hero Image](assets/images/hero-image-about-the-games.jpg)
     - Game Developer History Hero Image: